NCarr2021/Movies-ETL/README.md

 Folder Resources contains:
 - wikipedia.movies.json
-- movies_metadata.csv
+- movies_metadata.csv was not loaded due to large file size.
 - ratings.csv file was not loaded due to large file size.
-TA advised not to load file.
+- (TA advised not to load file)
-- Screen shot for file counts
+- - Screen shot for file counts
 	- movies_query.png
 	- ratings-query.png